ckranon/capstone-project-eda/README.md

-# capstone-project
+# capstone-project-eda
-Adversarial AI in Wealth Management.
-Capstone Project for [IE University](https://www.ie.edu/university/studies/projects/adversarial-artificial-intelligence-wealth-management/).
+Repository part of a bigger project: Adversarial AI in Wealth Management, a Capstone Project for [IE University](https://www.ie.edu/university/studies/projects/adversarial-artificial-intelligence-wealth-management/).

 ### Packages Involved
 - `Pandas`: used for dataset manipulation.
 Alternatively could have used `polars`.